Yeral Núñez

-Yeral Nuñez (born 9 January 2003) is a hurdler from the Dominican Republic.
+Yeral Núñez Mercedes (born 9 January 2003) is a hurdler from the Dominican Republic.
 He won national championships titles in the 400m hurdles in 2023 and 2024 and competed at the 2024 Summer Olympics.

-Career
+Biography

+Núñez is coached by two-time Olympic champion Félix Sánchez.
 He ran a Dominican Republic national U20 record of 50.07 for the 400 metres hurdles in June 2022.

-He ran 49.43 seconds to win the senior national title over 400m hurdles for the first time, in April 2023.
+Núñez ran 49.43 seconds to win the senior national title over 400m hurdles for the first time, in April 2023.
 He won bronze in the 400m hurdles at the 2023 NACAC U23 Championships in San Jose, Costa Rica.
 He qualified for the final of the 400 metres hurdles at the senior 2023 Central American and Caribbean Games in July 2023.
 He finished fourth in the 400m hurdles at the 2023 Pan American Games in Santiago.

-He competed for the Dominican Republic at the World Relays in Nassau, Bahamas in May 2024.
+Núñez competed for the Dominican Republic at the World Relays in Nassau, Bahamas in May 2024.
 That month, he won bronze in the 400m hurdles at the 2024 Ibero-American Championships in Brazil.
 His 4 × 400 m relay team won their race but were disallowed for a lane infringement.

-He ran 49.05 seconds to retain his national 400m hurdles title in June 2024.
+Núñez ran 49.05 seconds to retain his national 400m hurdles title in June 2024.

-He was selected to compete for Dominican Republic at the 2024 Paris Olympics.
+Núñez was selected to compete for Dominican Republic at the 2024 Paris Olympics.
 He ran as part of the mixed 4 × 400 m relay.
 He also ran in the 400m hurdles.

+In June 2026, Núñez ran 48.20 seconds to win the inaugural 400 metres hurdles title at the 2026 Pan American Championships in Athletics in Medellín.
+In September, he competed in the 400 m hurdles at the inaugural World Ultimate Championship in Budapest.